anushkayadav/vlsi-iiith/SRIP/documentation.md

 ## Procedure:

-1. With The help of About.txt Page , try to build the Circuit.
+1. With The help of [About](https://github.com/anushkayadav/vlsi-iiith/blob/master/SRIP/Codes/About.txt) Page , try to build the Circuit.
 2. Simulate and analyse the graph.